 - You cannot use bind variables.
 (The Execute SQL Statement feature does let you use bind variables of type VARCHAR2, NUMBER, and DATE.) - For substitution variables, the syntax &&variable assigns a permanent variable value, and the syntax &variable assigns a temporary (not stored) variable value. - For EXIT and QUIT, commit is the default behavior, but you can specify rollback.
-In either case, the context is reset: for example, WHENEVER command information and substitution variable values are cleared. - DESCRIBE works for most, but not all, object types for which it is supported in SQLPlus. - For SQLPlus commands that are not supported, a warning message is displayed.

-SQLPlus comments are ignored.
+In either case, the context is reset: for example, WHENEVER command information and substitution variable values are cleared. - DESCRIBE works for most, but not all, object types for which it is supported in SQLPlus. - For SQLPlus commands that are not supported, a warning message is displayed. - SQLPlus comments are ignored. - For XMLType data, data in the column is displayed as "SYS.XMLDATA" if the database connection uses a JDBC Thin driver, but the expanded XML values are displayed if the connection uses an OCI (thick, Type 2) driver.

 If you have SQLPlus available on your system, you may want to use it instead of the script runner.
-To start SQLPlus from SQL Developer, click Tools and then SQLPlus.
-For information about SQLPlus, see Section 1.8, "Using SQLPlus".